ideaspaper/p0-class-notes/phase-0/notes/pseudocode-and-loopings-answered.md

 /**
  * PSEUDOCODE
  *
- * STORE input AS NUMBER WITH VALUE 10
+ * STORE input WITH 10
- * STORE hasil AS NUMBER WITH VALUE 0
+ * STORE hasil WITH 0
  *
  * FOR i FROM 1 TO input INCREMENT BY 1
  *   IF i MODULUS 2 EQUAL 0
- *     SET hasil TO hasil + i
+ *     SET hasil WITH hasil PLUS i
  *   END IF
  * END FOR
  *